kkensuke/myjb/_sources/basic/linux.md

 ---
 ### Shell globbing

-`glob patterns` specify sets of filenames with wildcard characters.
-Using `glob` is a powerful way to find files that match a pattern.
+`globbing patterns` specify sets of filenames with wildcard characters. `globbing patterns` is a powerful way to find files that match a pattern.
 For example, `*.txt` means all files with the extension `.txt` in the current directory.

 There are several common wildcard characters:
 ```